“Nor as being lords over those entrusted to you, but being examples to the flock.”

 Each pastor obtains his congregation by God’s grace.

-The congregation is not his, but his to manage.
-The pastor is the under-shepherd.
+The congregation is not the pastor’s but his to manage.
+He is the under-shepherd.
 The true shepherd is the Chief Shepherd, the Chief Pastor (1 Peter 5:4).
 The under-shepherd must give account to the Chief Shepherd.
 The under-pastor must give account to the Chief Pastor.
 The under-shepherd is simply a steward, a manager of someone else’s property.

 No pastor should be pontifical or dictatorial.
 He dare not strut or swagger.
 A pastor should guard against taking on an air of infallibility.